- Default Networks

 To configure any network functions, you will need to press the Edit button

-By default, there are two networks on Firewalla Gold:
+By default, there are two networks on Firewalla Gold/Purple:

-- A WAN connection you configured during the initial setup, if Firewalla Gold is in Router Mode.
+- A WAN connection you configured during the initial setup, if Firewalla is in Router Mode.

-- A default Local Network (LAN) that bridges Ethernet Port 1, 2, 3.
+- A default Local Network (LAN) that bridges the rest of the Ethernet Ports.
 Devices can join Firewalla's default Local network by connecting directly to one of these ports using an ethernet cable, or to a wireless access point or wired switch that connects to these ports.

-Here is a guide on how to change the default port 4 used for WAN connection into other port.
+Here is a guide on how to change the default port 4 used for the WAN connection into another port.

 The Network Manager screen (Home -> Network) shows all the existing networks with their IP range, VLAN ID, and the ethernet ports they are using.

-If you want to create your own network, tap Edit -> Create Network, then choose the network type.
+If you want to create your own network, tap Create Network, then choose the network type.

-Multi-WAN Connection: If you have more than one WAN connections, please find more details here: Firewalla Gold feature guide: Multi-WAN.
+If you wish to have more than one WAN connection, you can create a new connection in Network Manager after the initial setup.
+Please find more details here: Firewalla feature guide: Multi-WAN.